Career Information

 Forensic Science is not a discipline or branch of science but a catch-all for the many distinct disciplines that may be used to help in the determination of a court case, either civil or criminal.

-Forensic Science and TV Crime Shows - Fiction vs Reality
+Forensic Science and TV Crime Shows - Reality vs Fiction

 Unlike fictional television characters, forensic scientists are most often confined to a particular discipline and often to a specialty within that discipline.
 Recent years have seen more work being undertaken at the scene and multi-disciplinary teams being involved in a triage process prior to the analysis of evidence.
 Generally, a forensic scientist’s evidence is a contributory part of the total evidence presented to the court from a range of other witnesses, including police investigators.